promptfoo/promptfoo/site/docs/providers/aws-bedrock.md

         # Provider config options
 ```

-But you can also do this for individual assertions:
+You can also do this for individual assertions:

 ```yaml
 # ...